arXiv-research/DevLab-III-1/README.md

 # devLab-3
-An Experimental Repository in construction for research and development purposes.
+An Experimental Repository in construction for research and development purposes.¹⁹¹⁴

 The repository is an experiment with a plug-n-play integration for fundamental Machine-Learning algorithms and Smart-Contract libraries that execute using multiple Domain Specific Languages and Integrated Development Environments.